lharries/machinelearningformedicine/README.md

 5. `pip install fastai`
 6. `jupyter notebook`

+## Classifying Metastatic Breast Cancer Tissue

+In this workshop, we will train a deep neural network to identify metastatic cancer in small image patches taken from larger digital pathology scans (an on-going [Kaggle competition](https://www.kaggle.com/c/histopathologic-cancer-detection)).

 ## Where to go next?

 1. Fast.ai - [Practical deep learning for coders](https://course.fast.ai/).
 “Learn how to build state of the art models without needing graduate-level math — but also without dumbing anything down”.
 I would highly recommend this course, although they suggest having at least one year of python beforehand.